EffectOrientedProgramming/book/Chapters/02_Introduction_to_Effects.md

 ## What is an Effect?

-An *Effect* is an interaction outside your system and inherently unpredictable.
+An *Effect* is an interaction, often with an outside system, that is inherently unpredictable.

-Anytime you communicate with an external system, you have changed the world and cannot go back.
+Anytime you run an Effect,
+  you have changed the world and cannot go back.

 If you 3D-print a figurine, you cannot reclaim that material.